turbulenz/turbulenz_engine/docs/source/turbulenz_services/userdata_api.rst

     /*{{ javascript("jslib/services/turbulenzservices.js") }}*/
     /*{{ javascript("jslib/services/userdatamanager.js") }}*/

-.. _userdatamanager_working_with_http:
+.. _working_with_http:

 Working with HTTP requests
 ==========================

-The TurbulenzServices JavaScript library and its objects all communicate with Turbulenz Services over a HTTP connection.
+The TurbulenzServices JavaScript library and its objects all communicate with Turbulenz Services over an HTTP connection.
+:ref:`User data <userdatamanager>` and :ref:`data shares <datasharemanager>` make HTTP requests for each get or set function call.
+For these API's it is up to the developer to decide how to use the key-value store effiecently Subsequently, in order to decrease loading times and bandwidth required you should be aware of HTTP requests and their limitations.

-There are several aspects of HTTP behavior developers should be aware of when considering this model:
+There are several aspects of HTTP behavior developers should be aware of:

 * Before any communication can take place, a connection needs to be established.
 * Setting up a connection can potentially take a long time.